dotco/PhoneCheckJS/README.md

 </script>
 ```

-Loading your webpage with this default code will insert the selected country's country code digit in input field.
+Loading your webpage with this default code will insert the selected country's country code digit(s) in the number input field.
 Eg, for the US '+ 1 ' will be in the field.
 Selecting the United Kingdom (UK) will overwrite the current input to be '+ 44 '.

 PhoneCheck validates the input as the user types a character.